 I made a Cheesecake for dessert for the Chinese New Year Hotpot gathering.
 I love cheesecake but I have never try making one myself until recently.
-This recipe is taken from Spices Corner with some minor adjustments to it.
+This recipe is adapted from Spices Corner with some minor adjustments to it.
 Thanks to Spices Corner for sharing the recipe.
 I made the adjustments because the cheesecake came out cracked the second time I made it.

 This cheesecake is a lighter version with the combination of cream cheese and sour cream.
 I glazed the cheesecake with apricot jam.